 Avoiding sugars and grains, and being mindful of eating foods that do not cause major spikes in your glucose levels, is very important if you want to optimize your health and maintain optimal brain function, regardless of your age.

 Because while increasing age is the greatest risk factor for dementia and Alzheimer’s, insulin resistance and diabetes are also factors that significantly increase your risk.
-Diabetics have up to a
+Diabetics have up to a 65 percent higher risk of developing Alzheimer’s disease, for example.

 Exercise is a Vital Component of Brain Health